In a thousand people who have had a stroke, about 0.45 of them end up with the disorder.

 Brain injuries like these are the second most common cause of movement disorder and are often attributed to elderly patients of East Asian descent.

-This points to a genetic factor that involves the development of symptoms of ballism in patients suffering from hyperglycemia.
+This points to a genetic factor involving the development of ballism symptoms in patients suffering from hyperglycemia.

-Neoplasms, which are abnormal cell growths in the brain, can also lead to ballism, especially if they form within the basal ganglia area.
+Neoplasms, abnormal cell growth in the brain, can also lead to ballism, especially if they form within the basal ganglia area.

-Malformed blood vessels, which act to prevent normal blood flow to the brain, can also cause ballism.
+Malformed blood vessels, which prevent normal blood flow to the brain, can also cause ballism.

-This is especially true if this vascular malformation leads to the basal ganglia, where there is a great chance that the patient will have a stroke.
+This is especially true if this vascular malformation leads to the basal ganglia, where there is an excellent chance that the patient will have a stroke.

 Patients suffering from a tuberculous meningitis infection may have damaged parts of their basal ganglia, and as a result, they may develop ballismus.

-Ballism can also be the result of demyelinating plaques that damage the myelin sheaths found in neurons in the brain.
+Ballism can also result from demyelinating plaques that damage the myelin sheaths found in neurons in the brain.